e-commerce, architecture-patterns, event-driven-architecture, real-time-processing, apache-kafka, stream-processing

 Schema Evolution

 Schema registries enforce compatibility rules, preventing producers from publishing incompatible changes.
-Teams must decide between forward, backward, or full compatibility based on their deployment practices.
+Teams must decide between forward compatibility (new consumers can read old data), backward compatibility (old consumers can read new data), or full compatibility (both directions work) based on their deployment practices.
+For detailed coverage of compatibility modes and best practices, see Schema Evolution Best Practices and Schema Registry and Schema Management.

-Governance platforms provide visibility into schema usage across topics and consumers, helping teams understand the impact of proposed changes before deployment.
+Platforms like Conduktor provide comprehensive governance capabilities including schema visualization, impact analysis, and data lineage tracking.
+These tools help teams understand how schema changes ripple through the ecosystem before deployment.
 This governance becomes critical when dozens of teams independently develop services consuming shared event streams.

 Data Quality and Monitoring